 Approach to Human Rights

-Conscious of our corporate social responsibility, Tokyo Electron recognizes that it is important to conduct ourselves with a strong sense of integrity.
+We at Tokyo Electron are conscious of our corporate social responsibility, and we recognize that it is important to conduct ourselves with a strong sense of integrity.
 Based on this recognition, we have firmly upheld human rights since our founding, as reflected in the spirit of our Corporate Philosophy and Management Policies.
-For us, respecting human rights means a significant undertaking, not only to fulfill our responsibility for eliminating adverse impacts on people caused through business activities, but to respect those people who support our business activities, and contribute to the realization of a sustainable, dream-inspiring society.
-We incorporate the concept of respect into every aspect of our business activities, and strive to nurture a dynamic corporate culture where each person can realize his or her full potential.
+For us, respecting human rights means a significant undertaking, not only to fulfill our responsibility for eliminating adverse impacts on people caused by business activities but also to respect those people who support our business activities, and contribute to the realization of a sustainable, dream-inspiring society.
+We incorporate the concept of respect into every aspect of our business activities, and strive to nurture a dynamic corporate culture where each person can realize their full potential.

 Human Rights Initiatives

 Our Human Rights Policy*¹, summarizing our approach to human rights specifies five focus areas: Freedom, Equality & Non-Discrimination; Freely Chosen Employment; Product Safety & Workplace Health and Safety; Freedom of Association; and Appropriate Working Hours & Breaks/Holidays/Vacations.